bkielbasa/developer20/_drafts/be-aware-of-coping-in-go.markdown

  * visit developer20.com regulary!
 ```

+The second answers were added to the first question unexpectedly.
 To find out where's the problem, let's take a look at the struct's definition.

 ```go
 type Question struct {